testing-library/native-testing-library/README.md

 ## Installation

-This module should be install as in your project's `devDependencies`:
+This module should be installed in your project's `devDependencies`:

 ```
 npm install --save-dev native-testing-library